cole-glotfelty/Halligame/README.md

 If you are a Tufts student with access to Halligan, you can run the following to add `hg` to your path.

+(We recommend adding this to your .bashrc, .cshrc, or .zshrc!)

 ```bash
 $ source /h/mdanie09/Public/hg.sh # For Bash/ZSH
 ```